• MPC language

 Want to output the aggregate count?
 Fine.
 The individual records?
 Compiler says no.

 MPC happens under the hood.
 You get answers.
-The raw data never decrypts, never centralizes, never becomes your problem.
+The raw data never decrypts, never centralizes, never becomes your problem — and never becomes your liability in a breach, an audit, or a regulatory review.